ihcho2/ihcho2.github.io/README.md

 </style>

 # Welcome!
-I am a fourth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign advised by Prof. Julia Hockenmaier.
+I am a fifth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign advised by Prof. Julia Hockenmaier.
 My research primarily centers around:
 - Mechanistic Interpretability.
-- Creatively repurposing interpretability techniques (e.g., SAEs) to achieve practical benefits.
+- Creative repurposing of interpretability methods (e.g., SAEs) to deliver practical, real-world gains.
 - Designing and analyzing novel deep learning architectures, with a current focus on mixture-of-experts models.

 ## Education